consbio/mbgl-renderer/README.md

 mbgl-static-server -p 8080 -t tests/fixtures
 ```

-You can also start this via `yarn start` but you must use the long parameter names `--port` instead of the short ones.
+You can also start this via `npm start` but you must use the `--` spacer before passing argmuents:

 ```
-yarn start --port 8080 --tiles tests/fixtures
+npm start -- --port 8080 --tiles tests/fixtures
 ```

 #### Making requests